Basil-Dunford/linkedin-engagement-analysis/README.md

 ## 2. Hypothesis & Research
 Before modeling, I researched industry trends regarding the 2024/2025 LinkedIn algorithm updates to inform my feature engineering strategy.

-* **Research:** Recent reports suggest LinkedIn is prioritizing "constructive conversations" and "knowledge sharing" over empty virality.(More in `docs/research.md`)
+* **Research:** Recent reports suggest LinkedIn is prioritizing "constructive conversations" and "knowledge sharing" over empty passive approval.(More in `docs/research.md`)
 * **Hypothesis:** Based on this, I hypothesized that a scoring system weighted towards **Comments** would better reflect true high performance than one weighted towards Shares/Likes.
 * **Validation:** This was confirmed.
 My custom "Scheme B" scoring metric (prioritizing comments) showed the highest correlation (**0.48**) with the top 20% of high-performing posts, outperforming the standard vanity metrics.